jackeinbinder01/jackeinbinder01/README.md

 <h1 align="left">Hi There👋</h1>
-<h2 align="left">I'm Jack Einbinder, an experienced Senior Data Analyst in the Greater Boston Area</h2>
+<h3 align="left">I'm Jack Einbinder, a Senior Data Analyst in the Greater Boston Area</h3>
+<p align="left">I use this profile to show off my projects and to connect with the broader community.
+If you would like to reach out concerning one of my projects please reach out using the contact info provided</p>

 - 📫 Email me @ **jackeinbinder01@gmail.com**